sirayushraj/ayushraj.github.io/README.md

     <!-- About Section -->
     <section id="about">
         <h2>About Me</h2>
-        <p>Hey people, I was getting board so I thought to create a website which will help me in stroing my upcominng pictures, This website is built using html, You all are free to suggest me what should I do with this website, .</p>
+        <p>Hey people, I was getting board so I thought to create a website which will help me in stroing my upcominng pictures, This website is built using html, You all are free to suggest me what should I do with this website? .</p>
         <div class="container">
             <div class="image-container">
                 <img src="your-image.jpg" alt="Your Image">